Simbold/HawkesPyLib/README.md

 A quick example of simulating and estimating a Hawkes process can be found in the Example.ipynb notebook.

-A detailed descriptions of the libraries fcan be found in the [documentation](https://simbold.github.io/HawkesPyLib/)
+A detailed description of the package can be found in the [documentation](https://simbold.github.io/HawkesPyLib/)

 The following Hawkes process models are currently available:
 - Univariate Hawkes process with single exponential kernel